ids/cluster-builder/README_CoreOS.md

 ## General Setup

+It isn't fully automated yet... only partially.

+It is designed to work with the free ESXi hypervisors and doesn't use any vSphere features.

+> But if you have vSphere, [this](https://coreos.com/tectonic/docs/latest/install/vmware/vmware-terraform.html) may prove to be a cleaner path to Tectonic.

 ### DNS

-You will also need to create the following DNS entries:
+You will need to create the following DNS entries:

 * Provisioner: Eg. core-provisioner.idstudios.local